Mapping the transcriptomic cosmos of inflammatory bowel disease

 Joint single-cell eQTL analysis across terminal ileum, rectum, and blood in over 732 samples from 421 individuals.

-eQTL visualiser [available upon publication]Download data
+eQTL visualiser [available shortly]Download data

-Genotype array data [available upon publication]
+Genotype array data

 Research led by Tobi Alegbe and Bradley Harris with contributions from a multidisciplinary team under the direction of senior investigators Carl Anderson and Tim Raine.